Buliwyfa/humhub-places-module/README.md

 To come:
   - Create places that store the place location and information about the place.
-    ⋅⋅*Other modules will be able to take advantage of the distance and nearest locations.
+    -Other modules will be able to take advantage of the distance and nearest locations.
   - List users in a stream by distance from users place.
-     ⋅⋅* Would like to implement geoLoacation from the users cell.
+     - Would like to implement geoLoacation from the users cell.
   - Allow specific users to create venues in which they can keep updated with current information about the venue.
-    ⋅⋅* Allow slideshow of the venue to be displayed on the venue page.
+    - Allow slideshow of the venue to be displayed on the venue page.

   - Want to add these option to the Events module I will be creating as well.
-    ⋅⋅* So specific users can create events to be held in the comunity attached to their place that they have created.
+    - So specific users can create events to be held in the comunity attached to their place that they have created.